 Risk assessments help the entire team - journalists, crew members, and newsroom managers - prepare for potential risks.
-Newsroom managers, in particular, should complete risk assessments to set the tone for a healthy, safe work environment by showing that he or she has the staff's best interest in mind.
+Newsroom managers should complete risk assessments to set the tone for a healthy, safe work environment by showing that he or she has the staff's best interest in mind.

-When preparing for assignment, identify possible risks to help mitigate them.
+When preparing for an assignment, identify potential risks.
 The entire team must do their due diligence when assessing the risk/reward of each assignment.
 Young journalists should talk to peers, instructors and seasoned journalists who worked or reported on similar beats.
 Risk assessments are dependent upon context and change based on assignment.
 Conflict zones are not the only place where there is risk and danger involved.
 Journalists should take a risk assessment-informed approach to reporting because all reporting carries the possibility of danger.
 Risk assessments are designed to cover steps taken from the beginning through end of a proposed assignment.
 Journalists, crew members, and newsroom managers should draw upon their own experiences while also consulting experienced colleagues to more fully understand the risks that may arise.